filecash/filecash-docs/docs/community/contribute/contribution-tutorial.md

 A _fork_ of a project is your own personal copy of that project.
 You can make as many changes to this copy whenever you want, because you own it.
 The idea is that you can modify this personal copy and send your changes to the project team, who can then review all the work you've done.

-Here is the process for creating a fork of an existing piece of Filecoin documentation:
+Here is the process for creating a fork of an existing piece of Filecash documentation:

-1. Go to the `filecoin-project/filecoin-docs` repository in [GitHub](https://github.com/filecoin-project/filecoin-docs).
+1. Go to the `filecoin-project/filecoin-docs` repository in [GitHub](http://git.pocyc.com/CST/filecash-docs).
 2. Select **Fork** to create a copy of the project.
 3. Clone your copy of the project down to your local machine: